apache/causeway-site/content/contributors/recreating-an-archetype.md

 {note
-The archetype can be created either by hand or using a script.
-The steps below are the manual approach; the scripted approach is shown after.
+The archetype can be created either by hand or with a script.
+The section describes the manual approach; the scripted approach is in the section after.
 }

 Before we generate the archetype, we clear out all non source code artifacts.